Yugantar Film Collective

-Yugantar Film Collective was an Indian all-female feminist film collective between 1980 and 1983.
+Yugantar Film Collective was an Indian feminist film collective making short documentary films between 1980 and 1983.

-History and work
+History

-The film collective was founded in Bangalore in 1980 by Deepa Dhanraj, Abha Bhaiya, Navroze Contractor, and Meera Rao.
+The film collective was founded in Bangalore in 1980 by friends and filmmakers Deepa Dhanraj, Abha Bhaiya, Navroze Contractor, and Meera Rao.
 It was the first feminist film collective in India.

+Work

-Between 1980 and 1983, during a time of radical political transformation in India, Yugantar created four pioneering films together with existing or ensuing women's groups.
+Between 1980 and 1983, during a time of radical political transformation in India, Yugantar created four pioneering films together with existing or ensuing grassroots women's groups throughout India.
+The films were shot on 16mm film and included both documentary scenes, fictional improvisational scenes, and reenactments.